the-mac/Tool-Kit/README.md

 Tool-Kit
 ========

-Location for Mobile Application Community (MAC) members to add/access content.
+Location for Mobile Application Community (MAC) members to add/access tools to build their next favorite app.

 MAC Guides
 ========